FlavScents AInsights Entry for Ethyl Laurate (CAS: 106-33-2)

 3. Natural Occurrence & Formation

-Ethyl laurate naturally occurs in various fruits and essential oils, including coconut and palm kernel oils.
-It can also be formed through the esterification of lauric acid with ethanol, a process that can occur naturally in some fermentation processes.
-Due to its presence in natural sources, ethyl laurate can be labeled as a "natural flavor" or "natural fragrance" in certain regulatory contexts, provided it is derived from natural processes.
+Ethyl laurate occurs naturally in various fruits and is a component of some essential oils.
+It can be formed through the esterification of lauric acid with ethanol, a process that can occur naturally in some biological systems.
+Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs